June 29, 2021

 Another interactive eLearning example is the activity that involves filling in the missing words.
 We can see an example of this in the EdApp course Warehouse Traffic Management.

-One last example of eLearning in an online course is the drag image to label type of activity.
-A great example of this can be seen in the course Cyber Security Awareness on EdApp.
+One last example of eLearning in an online course that can be done with mobile learning capabilities is the drag image to label type of activity.
+A great example of this can be seen in the subject-matter Cyber Security Awareness on EdApp.

-We can use this type of activity to improve learning by having students match a visual element with text.
-This helps them get an impression of the learning material in their head, which they can refer to later when they need to recall their learnings.
+We can use this type of activity to improve the overall learning experience by having students take a match a visual element with text.
+This helps them get an impression of the teaching and learning material in their head, which they can refer to later when they need to recall their learnings.

 Daniel Brown is a senior technical editor and writer that has worked in the education and technology sectors for two decades.
 Their background experience includes curriculum development and course book creation.